ayunav/FavMeetupEvents/README.md

 - EventsStore methods could be generic
 - Core Data could be used to store favorite events

 but I would agree with Mattt Thompson, NSHipster contributor: "As developers, it is our responsibility to understand the goals and needs of our applications, and to resist the urge to over-engineer and prematurely optimize our solutions.
-Even if most applications would benefit from Core Data at some point, there is wisdom to letting complexity evolve from as simple as necessary." - [http://nshipster.com/nscoding/](http://nshipster.com/nscoding/)
+There is wisdom to letting complexity evolve from as simple as necessary." - [http://nshipster.com/nscoding/](http://nshipster.com/nscoding/)

 #### TO-DO: